aalstes/Binance-volatility-trading-bot-JS/README.md

 # Binance-volatility-trading-bot-JS

-# Changes in this fork
+## Changes in this fork

 - TEST_MODE is an environment variable now.

 - yarn lock file, instead of npm.

 - Added Dockerfile. https://hub.docker.com/repository/docker/alsteant/binance-bot

+## Notes

+- Use this bot at your own risk.

+- Save the planet.
+Refrain from doing on-chain transactions with proof-of-work coins, such as Bitcoin.

 # README from forked repo starts here